Schiedam: History

+In 1575 the world's first known commercial distillery started operations in Schiedam.
 The 18th century was Schiedam's Golden Age, when the gin industry flourished.
-The standstill drink imports from France made the emergence of the Schiedamse distillery possible.
+The standstill in drink imports from France made the boom in Schiedam's distilleries possible.
 From dozens of distilleries Schiedam jenever was exported throughout the world.
-The gin industry gave the city its nickname 'Black Nazareth'.
+The gin industry gave the town its nickname "Black Nazareth".
 This industry is now largely gone.
-Five windmills in the town, called De Noord, Walvisch, Drie Koornbloemen, Nieuwe Palmboom and Vrijheid − are the highest traditional style windmills in the world because they had to stick out above the high warehouses, and many storehouses are relics of this past.
-In one of the former factories at the Lange Haven the National Jenever Museum is established.
+Five windmills in the town, called De Noord, Walvisch, Drie Koornbloemen, Nieuwe Palmboom and Vrijheid − are the highest traditional-style windmills in the world because they had to stick out above the high warehouses, and many storehouses are relics of this past.
+In one of the former factories at the Lange Haven the National Jenever Museum operates.

-On 10 August 1856, the first major train accident in the Netherlands happened near the Schiedam railway station, causing 3 deaths.
-On 4 May 1976 the Schiedam train disaster also took place near the station which caused 24 deaths.
+On 10 August 1856, the first major train accident in the Netherlands happened near Schiedam Centrum railway station, causing 3 deaths.
+On 4 May 1976 the 1976 Schiedam train accident also took place near the station, which caused 24 deaths.

-At the end of the 19th and throughout the 20th century, the shipbuilding industry was booming in Schiedam, with large companies like Wilton-Fijenoord and others.
-In 1941, the ancient municipalities Kethel en Spaland were merged with Schiedam, which made large expansions of the city possible with residential areas in the north.
-At the end of the 20th century, the shipbuilding industry largely disappeared and today, Schiedam is mainly a commuter area in the Rotterdam metropolitan area.
+At the end of the 19th and throughout the 20th century, the shipbuilding industry boomed in Schiedam, with large companies like Wilton-Fijenoord and others.
+In 1941, the ancient municipalities Kethel en Spaland were merged with Schiedam, which made large expansions of the town possible with residential areas in the north.
+At the end of the 20th century, the shipbuilding industry largely disappeared and today, Schiedam is mainly a commuter-area in the Rotterdam metropolitan area.

 Geography

-The city of Schiedam is located in the Dutch province of South Holland.
+The town of Schiedam is located in the province of South Holland.
 It is enclosed between Rotterdam (east), Midden-Delfland (north), Vlaardingen (west) and the river Nieuwe Maas (south).